Guson/Query-Registry/README.md

 The _ItemCollection.cs_ encapsulate the *List* class, and is used in the item classes, _ErrorItem.cs, FilterItem.cs, QueryItem.cs, ResultItem.cs_.
 The _GlobalSuppressions.cs_ is only for Code Analysis.

 ## Controls
-The _RootKeyComboBox_ is a combo box for the _RootKeyType_ enum.
+The _RootKeyComboBox_ is a combo box for the _RootKeyType_ enumeration.
 The _RegisterKeyItem_ is a user control with a root key and key name.

 ## Code documentation
-The XML documentation is used by a Sandcastle Help File Bulder project in the doc directory.
+The XML documentation is used by a Sandcastle Help File Builder project in the doc directory.

 ## Task list
 - [x] Add a [ContractInvariantMethod] to _ItemCollection.cs_, to require non null items.